Documentation

 {}

-Go back to the server terminal window, and a snake should have been added to the store:
+Go back to the server terminal window, and the request has been received:

 2024/04/23 14:23:35 Got a request to create a PET_TYPE_SNAKE named Ekans